NazarioLuis/AutoCRUD/README.md

 #### `@RequiredInput`
 This annotation marks the annotated field as required in the graphical interface.
 It ensures that users must provide a value for the field when interacting with the interface, helping to maintain data integrity and completeness.
+#### `@Relationship`
+This annotation is used to define relationships between entities in the graphical interface.

+- `displayInForm`: Specifies how the relationship is displayed in the form.
+For example, `:lastname, :name` can be used to display the lastname and name attributes of the related entity as a string.

 ### 3. Usage of GUI Generation

 Once you've defined your entity classes and annotated them appropriately, you can use the provided functionality to generate graphical interfaces for CRUD operations.
 Here's an example of how to create a view for the "Customer" entity: